Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Numerical Simulations

-We take $L_1= 2$ and $L_2=2$ and our reference solutions samples are numerical solutions using at time step of $\Delta t = 1/ 2048$.
+We take $L_1= 2$ and $L_2=2$ and our reference solutions samples are numerical solutions with time step $\Delta t = 1/ 2048$.
 The errors are computed at the final time $T=1$.
 The initial solution is $X_0=0$, so we can therefore expect high orders convergence, which depend only on the noise term.
 For both additive and multiplicative noise, we use $\beta =2$ and $\epsilon=10^{-1}$.
-In \figref{FIGI}(a) the graphs of strong errors versus the time steps are plotting for stochastic Rosenbrock scheme and exponential Rosenbrock.
-The orders of convergence is $0.59$ (exponential Rosenbrock scheme) and $0.55$ (Rosenbrock scheme) for multiplicative noise and $ 0.95$ (Rosenbrock scheme) and and $0.92$ (Rosenbrock scheme) for additive noise, which are close to $0.5$ and $1$ in our theoretical results in \thmref{mainresult1} and \thmref{mainresult2} respectively.
+The streamline of velocity is given at \figref{FIGII}(a) while a sample of the numerical solution with the stochastic Rosenbrock scheme for additive noise is given at \figref{FIGII}(b).
+In \figref{FIGI}(a) and \figref{FIGI}(c), the graphs of strong errors versus the time steps are plotting for stochastic Rosenbrock scheme and exponential Rosenbrock for additive noise and multiplicative noise respectively.
+The orders of convergence are $0.59$ (exponential Rosenbrock scheme) and $0.55$ (Rosenbrock scheme) for multiplicative noise, $ 1.03$ (exponential Rosenbrock scheme) and $0.92$ (Rosenbrock scheme) for additive noise, which are close to $0.5$ and $1$ in our theoretical results in \thmref{mainresult1} and \thmref{mainresult2} respectively.
 The implementation of the stochastic Rosenbrock-type scheme is straightforward and only need the resolution of a linear system of equations at each time step.
 For efficiency, all linear systems are solved using the Matlab function bicgstab coupled with ILU(0) preconditioners with no fill-in.
-The ILU(0) are done on the deterministic part of the the matrice $A_{h,m}$, that is $(I-\Delta t A_h)$, at each time step. \figref{FIGI}(b) shows the mean of CPU time per sample versus the root mean square $L^{2}$ errors.
-As we can observe, the stochastic Rosenbrock scheme is well efficient than the stochastic exponential scheme, thanks to the preconditioners.
-Note that the matrix exponential functions are computed using Krylov subspace technique with dimension $10$ in the stochastic Rosenbrock scheme.
+The ILU(0) are done on the deterministic part of the the matrice $A_{h}$, that is $(I+\Delta t A_h)$, at each time step. \figref{FIGI}(b) and \figref{FIGI}(d) show the mean of CPU time per sample versus the root mean square $L^{2}$ errors corresponding for \figref{FIGI}(a)(additive noise) and \figref{FIGI}(c)(multiplicative noise) respectively.
+As we can observe, the novel stochastic Rosenbrock scheme is more efficient than the stochastic exponential Rosenbrock scheme, thanks to the preconditioners.